So long, minibar: How the coronavirus will change hotel stays

 "Currently, there is no in-room housekeeping per se during a guest's stay," Quigley said.

 Upon arrival at the Four Seasons, guests are given three bags: one for soiled towels, one for soiled bedding and one for trash.
-When towels and bedding need to be cleaned and when garbage needs to be removed, guests are asked to place bags near the entrance to their rooms and to contact housekeeping, which picks up the bags, without ever fully entering the room.
+When towels and bedding need to be cleaned and when garbage needs to be removed, guests are asked to place bags near the entrances to their rooms and to contact housekeeping, which picks up the bags without ever fully entering the rooms.

-“The room is left vacant for a full 24 hours after a guest checks out,” Quigley said.
-“Then a cleaning crew comes in with hazmat suits and does a deep cleaning, after which the room is left empty for 24 more hours.
-Then housekeeping enters to prepare the room for the next guests while wearing appropriate PPE.”
+"The room is left vacant for a full 24 hours after a guest checks out," Quigley said.
+"Then a cleaning crew comes in with hazmat suits and does a deep cleaning, after which the room is left empty for 24 more hours.
+Then housekeeping enters to prepare the room for the next guests while wearing appropriate PPE," or personal protective equipment.

 The careful cleaning procedures ensure a room remains empty a full two to three days between guests.